rameshsunkara/go-rest-api-example/README.md

 - Please feel free to Open PRs
 - Please create issues with any problem you noticed
 - Please suggest any improvements

+#### Why this ?

+There are many open source boilerplate repos but why I did this ?

+1. Coming from years of building Full Stack application in ReactJS and JVM based languages, I did not like any of them completely.
+   So I created my own while obeying 'GO' principles and guidelines.
+   You will find a lot of similarities in this repo when compared to the most popular go boilerplate templates because I probably borrowed ideas from them. (my apologies if I failed to miss any of them in the references)

+2. I wanted to pick the tools for Routing, Logging, Configuration Management etc., to my liking and preferences.

+3. I wanted a version where I have full control to change/update based on my professional work requirements.